luisraheemsa/luisraheemsa/README.md

 ## Hi there 👋
 - 📋 My Resume [Luis H.R.
 Simões](https://drive.google.com/file/d/1JxHzB3rBq5j4Z2PWtDCsL5jVGrBpVmK2/view?usp=sharing)
 - 🌱 I'm currently a student in Computer Engineering at [UFAM](https://ufam.edu.br/) - Universidade Federal do Amazonas, looking for a studentship.
-- 🔭 I am currently learning more about agile methodology...
+- 🔭 I am currently learning more about agile methodology and web programming.

 <!--
 **luisraheemsa/luisraheemsa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.